Florence A. George: Vegetarian Cookery

-In 1908, George published Vegetarian Cookery, described in the preface as being "written for those who, from principle, wish to abstain from meat, as well as for the many who, from reasons of health, are obliged to reduce the proportion of it in their daily diet."
-It included recipes that used ingredients such as onions, parsley, salt, and pepper to create vegetarian dishes intended to replicate the flavours and textures of meat-based meals, including a chicken substitute made from butter bean paste.
-The book's two recipes for nut cutlets have been described as the ancestor of the nut roast.
+In 1908, George published Vegetarian Cookery.
+Its preface stated that the book was "written for those who, from principle, wish to abstain from meat, as well as for the many who, from reasons of health, are obliged to reduce the proportion of it in their daily diet."
+The book included recipes using ingredients such as onions, parsley, salt, and pepper to make vegetarian dishes intended to resemble the flavours and textures of meat-based meals, including a chicken substitute made from butter bean paste.
+The book's two recipes for nut cutlets have been described as ancestors of the nut roast.
 Vegetarian Cookery went through at least six imprints.

 Economical Dishes for Wartime

-In response to rationing during the First World War, George published Economical Dishes for Wartime, in 1916.
-It contained her original recipes amended to account for wartime shortages.
+During the First World War, George published Economical Dishes for Wartime (1916).
+The book contained her earlier recipes adapted for wartime shortages.

 Death

-George died following an illness in Amberley, Gloucestershire on 3 July 1918, at the age of 54.
-At the time of her death, she had been working on a more comprehensive cookbook for several years.
-It was later finished by her formal pupil Kate Lackland and edited by Irene Davison.
+George died following an illness in Amberley, Gloucestershire, on 3 July 1918, aged 54.
+At the time of her death, she had been working for several years on a larger cookbook.
+The work was completed by her former pupil Kate Lackland and edited by Irene Davison.
 It was published as A Manual of Cookery in 1920.